PolyhedronStudio/Polyhedron-Engine/README.md

   - [ ] Change the fact that message_packet_t now uses a short array, instead of a vec3_t for the position.
     - [ ] Fix emit_snd, and investigate all code related to svc_sound so that it uses vec3_t and MSG_xxxxFloat functions.
     - [ ] Change MSG_Write/ReadPos to use MSG_Write/ReadFloat instead, this is safe after fixing the above.
+    - [ ] Remove the 5 / 3 bits method in the network cmd.
+This way we can have 0-254 client and server commands being networked.
 - [ ] Math Library
   - [ ] Move macro functions over to inlined C functions.
   - [ ] Rename VectorClear, and alike functions to Vec#Clear, and so on.